 Have the below list handy while you review your wedding stationery.
 Some items might not apply to your specific needs, so just skip over them.
-While it’s designed for proofreading your main wedding invitation, you can also use this when proofreading your Save the Dates, enclosure cards, RSVP card and other wedding stationery.
+While it’s designed for proofreading your main wedding invitation, you can also use this when proofreading Save the Dates, enclosure cards, RSVP card and other wedding stationery too:

 Spelling & Punctuation Details

 - Grammar and Punctuation – Does it “read” properly?
-If you’re trying to suss out the grammar and you’re battling (and trust me, wedding invitations do have a whole set of random rules), then read the wedding invitation out loud
+If you’re trying to suss out the grammar and you’re battling (and trust me, wedding invitations do have a whole set of random rules), then it helps to read the wedding invitation out loud

 - General Spelling – Especially words that are easily confused or not picked up by a build-in spellchecker (its/it’s, their/there, your/you’re, were/where, to/too)